 Turn the ME complex into a YOU complex!
 Make everything about others.

 When you write, make it about helping others.
-When you sell, make it about benefiting others.
-When you buy, make others feel good about what they sold.
+When you sell, make it about benefiting others and when you buy, make others feel good about what they sold.

 For example – one might say: